Adarsh9497/Railway-reservation-project-in-c-/Readme.md

 After the user is created, go to meanu > user mode .
 Login with  the user details that you created in the admin mode.
 In the user mode we get options like :
->Reserve a ticket
+>Reserve a ticket,
->cancel a ticktet
+>cancel a ticktet,
->train enquiry
+>train enquiry,
 >booked ticket enquiry

 the user can perform any following operations any no. of times.